COURSES

 BEREA COLLEGE

-Gender, Sexuality, and Black Lives Matter: This lower-division course introduces students to articulations of racial blackness that destabilize binary notions of sex/gender and sexuality.
+Gender, Sexuality, and Black Lives Matter: This lower-division Women’s, Gender, and Sexuality Studies special topics course introduces students to expressions of racial blackness that destabilize binary notions of sex/gender and sexuality.
 The Black Lives Matter movement is rephrased here as a question for feminism about black reproductive futurity and the limits of Western metaphysical philosophy.

-Theory in the Flesh: Black Feminist Theory: This sophomore and junior-level course explores contemporary and foundational black feminist texts to attend to the intersections of blackness, gender, sexuality, desire, and embodiment; aesthetic and expressive cultures; the political, personal, and libidinal; the politics of respectability; reproductive and environmental justice; Enlightenment and other theories of humanity; and the everyday business of black social life.
+Theory in the Flesh: Black Feminist Theory: This sophomore and junior-level Women’s, Gender, and Sexuality Studies core course explores contemporary and foundational black feminist texts to attend to the intersections of blackness, gender, sexuality, desire, and embodiment; aesthetic and expressive cultures; the political, personal, and libidinal; the politics of respectability; reproductive and environmental justice; and the everyday business of making black social life.

-Animals, Monsters, and Others (oh my!): This sophomore and junior-level course asks students to consider how monstrous and animal others are raced, sexed, and gendered in popular media.
-Querying representation as a trap that mires us in non-human caricatures, readings include texts by Che Gossett, Colin Dayan, Tavia Nyong’o, Joshua Bennett, Alexis Pauline Gumbs, and more.
+Animals, Monsters, and Others (oh my!): This sophomore and junior-level Women’s, Gender, and Sexuality Studies special topics course asks students to consider how monstrous and animal Others are raced, sexed, and gendered in popular media.
+Querying representation as a trap that mires us in non-human caricatures, readings include texts by Che Gossett, Colin Dayan, Tavia Nyong’o, Joshua Bennett, and more.

-The Revolution Will Not Be Humanized: This General Education capstone introduces students to critiques of humanism offered by thinkers like Frantz Fanon, Sylvia Wynter, Kim Tallbear, Zakiyyah Iman Jackson, and others, in order to facilitate their learning of liberal humanism as a project that has failed to protect the most vulnerable among us, and so that they might articulate demands for revolution outside of humanist discourse.
+The Revolution Will Not Be Humanized: This General Education capstone introduces students to critiques of humanism offered by thinkers like Frantz Fanon, Sylvia Wynter, Kim Tallbear, Zakiyyah Iman Jackson, and others, in order to facilitate their learning of liberal humanism as a project that has failed to protect the most vulnerable among us, encouraging students to articulate demands for revolution outside of humanist discourse.

 BELOIT COLLEGE